 This is the simple step-by-step co-creation process we used to draft and finalize the Allstacks Definition of Done.

-1. We gathered the entire team to discuss what a Definition of Done should look like and what it must include.
+- We gathered the entire team to discuss what a Definition of Done should look like and what it must include.
+This discussion was led by a presentation given by our senior QA engineering to share examples to level set and get common jargon.

-4. We sent the groups to conference about their ideas for robust criteria in their given domain.
+- Over the course of two weeks we sent the groups to conference about their ideas for robust criteria in their given domain.
+This allowed for time to work with their sprint commitments and notes were added to the master document as artifacts.

-5. We regrouped and combined the criteria developed by each team.
+- We regrouped with the project leader (senior QA developer) and subject matter experts from each group to combine the criteria developed by each team.

 So were there process changes as an outcome of the Definition of Done process?